KptnKMan/home-assistant-config/README.md

     - heating
     - lights
     - automations
+- [x] Music and radio
+  - I should be able to play music anywhere in the house
+  - I should be able to play music throughout the entire house
+  - I should be able to play music by source (Spotify/Internet Radio)
+  - The volume levels will automatically adjust based on time of day/night
 - [x] low battery notifications
   - I want to be able to be notified:
     - when batteries are low, at a configurable threshold
     - which devices have low batteries
     - what level are the low batteries
+- [ ] Power/Electricity monitoring
+  - I want a summary of electricity usage, of particular items/systems
+  - I want to see an approximate electricity cost calculation
 - [ ] plant watering
   - The plants should be watered automatically
     - based on schedule or moisture level